Serpens66/Anno-1800-Mods/README.md

 Game Version Compatibility
 -
-Most Mods should work with Game Version 17.
+Mods should all work with Game Version 17.
-Mods I still need to check and fix for that version are:
-- Attainments by Research

 How to Download
 -